suds123/index-oracle-to-solr/README.md

 1. Oracle XE – 1 machine of type n1-standard-1 (1 vCPU, 3.75 GB memory) and 30GB standard disk.
 OS is Ubuntu 16.04 and Oracle 11.2.0.2.0 XE instance.
 2. Solr cloud – 1 machine of type - n1-standard-4 (4 vCPUs, 15 GB memory) and 20GB SSD disk.
 The VM is a certified prebuilt Solr image from Bitnami.
 OS is Debian 8 and packages installed are  Apache 2.4.29, Java 1.8.0_151, OpenSSL 1.0.2m, and Apache Solr 7.1.0

-# Oracle
+# 1. Oracle
-I have created a table in Oracle database named fact_transactions with sample data.
+We will create a table in Oracle database named fact_transactions with sample data.

 |COLUMN|DATA-TYPE|
 |------|---------|